mayanhavoc/cra_conventions/README.md

 - Top level component should **always** be `App` in `App.js` (it's possible to tweak it), but the skeleton assumes it's called `App`.

-# Topics to cover next
+# Topics to cover next week

+Functional components
+Class based components
+Styling components
+JSX